Strominger connection and pluriclosed metrics: Introduction

 \section{Introduction}

-Given a Hermitian manifold $(M^n,g)$, the {\em Strominger connection} $\nabla^s$ is the unique connection on $M$ that is Hermitian (namely, $\nabla^sg=0$, $\nabla^s J =0$) and has totally skew-symmetric torsion tensor.
-Its existence and explicit expression first appeared in Strominger's seminal paper \cite{Strominger} in 1986, where he called it the H-connection.
-Three years later, Bismut formally discussed and used this connection in his local index theorem paper \cite{Bismut}, which leads to the name {\em Bismut connection} in literature.
-Given the fact that Strominger's paper was published earlier than Bismut's, perhaps it might be more fair to call it Strominger connection, and we shall do so from now on\footnote{We would like to thank Professor Yau for pointing out this historic fact to us.}.
-Note that the connection also appeared implicitly earlier (see \cite{Yano}), and in some literature it was also called the {\em KT connection} (K\"ahler with torsion).
-Since the need of non-K\"ahler Calabi-Yau spaces in string theory, this connection has been receiving more and more attention from geometers and mathematical physicists alike.
+Given a Hermitian manifold $(M^n,g)$, the {\em Strominger connection} $\nabla^s$ (also known as the {\em Bismut connection}) is the unique connection on $M$ that is Hermitian (namely, $\nabla^sg=0$, $\nabla^s J =0$) and has totally skew-symmetric torsion tensor.
+Its explicit expression appeared in Strominger's paper \cite{Strominger} in 1986, where he called it the H-connection, and independently in Bismut's paper \cite{Bismut} where he established the existence and uniqueness as well as using it in his study of local index theorems.
+We note that the connection has appeared implicitly earlier in math literature (see for instance \cite{Yano}) and was also used by physicists earlier (see for example \cite{CHSW}, \cite{GatesHR} and \cite{Hull}).
+So one could argue for calling it {\em Bismut-Hull-Strominger connection,} which is too long.
+In some literature it was also called the {\em KT connection} (K\"ahler with torsion).
+Since the need of non-K\"ahler Calabi-Yau spaces in string theory, more specifically in Hull-Strominger system in type II string theory and in 2-dimensional supersymmetric $\sigma$-models, this particular connection has been drawing more and more attention from geometers and mathematical physicists alike.
+We refer the readers to the papers \cite{FY}, \cite{Fu}, \cite{Fu-Li-Yau}, \cite{Fu-Yau}, \cite{Li-Yau}, \cite{Tseng-Yau} for study involving Hull-Strominger system, which uses Bismut-Strominger connection in an essential way, and to the papers \cite{S18}, \cite{ST10}, \cite{ST13} where the study of Hermitian curvature flow involving the connection were initiated which had many follow-ups in recent years.